mkaranasou/notes/data_science_notes.md

         The number of items is also fixed - or at least it doesn't grow with the same rate as the number of users.
     - Other algorithms - simpler but not as good as the above.
 E.g. Market basket analysis.

+### Evaluation of RE:
+- Recall:
+  - What ratio of items that a user likes were actually recommended.
+  - If a user likes x items and the engine recommended x-2 of them, then the recall is `(x-2) / x`, `# of the total items the user liked / # of the engine recommended that are in the items the user liked`
+- Precision
+    - Out of all the recommended items, how many the user actually liked?
+    - If x items were recommended to the user out of which he liked x-1 of them, then precision is `(x-1) / x`, `# of what the user liked from what we suggested / # of what we suggested`

+The optimal would be `recall = precision = 1`, when we only recommend the items a user likes.

 [src](https://www.analyticsvidhya.com/blog/2016/06/quick-guide-build-recommendation-engine-python/)

 ## Cosine Similarity